-NWHL is an international business with revenue earned in many countries as summarised in the geographical segmental analysis of the annual financial statements.
+NWHL is an international business with revenue earned in many countries.
 As a result, NWHL competes for skills and talent in a global marketplace and its approach to remuneration needs to be flexible and competitive in all of the countries where it operates.

-Due to the Group's international structure, the remuneration committee has established Group subcommittees with standard terms of reference which are in line with the overseeing committee's terms of reference.
-These committees are responsible for all employee remuneration matters at subsidiary level.
+Due to the Group's international structure, the Remuneration Committee has established Group subcommittees with standard terms of reference which are in line with the overseeing committees terms of reference.
+These Committees are responsible for all employee remuneration matters at subsidiary level.